Rank and Rent

-This allows you to value your work however you want to and you never feel like you’re giving it away for less than it’s worth.
+This allows you to value your work however you want to, and you never feel like you’re giving it away for less than it’s worth.

 This differs from strategies such as affiliate marketing, where all the money you earn is dictated by the rates set by the product manufacturer.

 The reusable nature of a ranked website can provide income to your SEO business for a long time into the future.
-If a company decides to end its lease with you, then you can simply rent the site out to someone else!
+If a company decides to end its lease with you, you can simply rent the site to someone else!

-The rank and rent model is an SEO strategy that is my preferred set up where you build a website to rank in search engines and rent this site out.
+The rank and rent model is an SEO strategy that is my preferred set-up where you build a website to rank in search engines and rent this site out.

 How do you think the rank and rent model compares to affiliate marketing, client SEO or lead generation?

-Would love to hear your thoughts by emailing firstname.lastname@example.org if you are an SEO looking for new revenue streams.
+I would love to hear your thoughts by emailing firstname.lastname@example.org if you are an SEO looking for new revenue streams.